cloudmobi/CloudmobiSSP/Admob_Mediation_Integration_iOS.md

 * support banner, interstitial and rewarded video;
 * support both of 32 bit and 64 bit operating systems;
 * support iOS 7.0+;
-* Please make sure you have signed up on the CloudMobi Platform.
+* Please make sure you have signed up on the Cloudmobi Platform.
 If you haven't signed up, please contact us via email: sdk_support@yeahmobi.com
-* please make sure you have added an app and at least one ad slot in CloudMobi Platform
+* please make sure you have added an app and at least one ad slot in Cloudmobi Platform
 * [click here to download mediation adapter](https://github.com/cloudmobi/CloudmobiSSP/blob/master/iOS_CTSDK_Adapter-For-Admob.zip)

-## <a name="step 2">Set Up CloudMobi as your ad sources in Admob</a>
+## <a name="step 2">Set Up Cloudmobi as your ad sources in Admob</a>

 #### 1. Create apps and ad unit id in Admob console, as below